Prompt Injection Hidden Inside a PDF

 if len(data) - eof_pos > 20:

-A more sophisticated technique encodes the injection string using custom font ligatures so the displayed glyphs spell one word but the Unicode code points spell another.
-Rare in practice but documented in research.
+A sophisticated technique encodes the payload with custom font ligatures, so the displayed glyphs spell one word while the Unicode code points spell another.
+Rare in the wild, documented in research.

 Shortest path to fix